 - A world of glass

-If you have questions on the new dynamic shading solution or some other glass-related matter, whatever the size of the project and location, we will gladly support you.
+You have questions on the use of glass in your next project, whatever its size and location, we will gladly support you.